 These are two things I failed at when starting a travel blog.
 Contrary to popular belief and my own naiveté, the readers and the money won’t come in and immediately praise your work.
 There’s no such thing as an overnight success.
 Write passionately but write well and they will come, just like Shoeless Joe and his friends did.
 There’s always room for great content like yours and plenty of opportunities will open up after the right people see your work.
 You just have to make sure that it’s presented clearly and that your website is organized in a way that inspires and is useful for visitors.
 I’m still learning all the above and don’t think I’ll ever be perfect.
 It’s important for you to understand that as well.

 Tip: Learn from others by joining Travel-Centered Facebook, Linkedin, and other Social Media communities for posting and networking.
-Stay tuned for a future post about my favorites because there are too many to name in such short time.

 Are you ready to go out there and put these instructions to use?
 It will take some work but promise me, starting your travel blog will pay off in ways that go beyond money.
 Think about why you’re writing and where it will go in the long-term.
 Own your page and content and make it pretty and presentable.
 Make sure readers know who you are and get to know people through your work, proper network, and knowledge of analytic data.
 You’re going to meet some fabulous people and make connections that will go a long way.
 Pay attention to them and you’ll learn from the best in the business.
 Don’t stop chomping away at your dream, because nobody else is going to start it for you.
 Good luck in starting a travel blog.
-Let me know when you do, and I’ll be happy to stop by and leave a comment!
+Let me know when you do, and I’ll be happy to stop by and leave a comment.

 What do you think of these steps?
 Is there anything I left out?
 I’d love to read your thoughts in the comments section below!